SiniCode/keysmith/documentation/implementation.md

 #### Encryption

 The `encrypt_message` function first calls `message_to_blocks` function that converts the message into binary form and splits it into 512-bit blocks.
-Cutting up the message and encrypting it in blocks allows for processing also messages with greater bit-length than the key modulus.
+Cutting up the message and encrypting it in blocks allows for processing messages with greater bit-length than the key modulus.
 For each block, `encrypt_message` calls the `add_padding` function that concatenates the block with 256 random bits.
 The idea of the padding is to provide protection against chosen plaintext attack.
-Finally, the padded binary message is converted into an integer *m* and the ciphertext is calculated as *m* to the power of *e* modulo *n*, where *e* is the encryption key exponent and *n* is the key modulus.
+Finally, the padded binary message block is converted into an integer *m* and the ciphertext is calculated as *m* to the power of *e* modulo *n*, where *e* is the encryption key exponent and *n* is the key modulus.
 The encrypted message consists of all the blocks concatenated with each other and separated by "#".

 #### Decryption